Hear history speaking

-An Icelandic language committee devises new words in Icelandic to protect the language rather than adopt, for example, the English word, as many languages tend to do.
+An Icelandic language committee devises new words to protect the language rather than adopt, for example, the English word, as many languages tend to do.
 The word "computer" is a classic example.
 Icelanders created the word tölvu, which translates as "number prophetess" to embody what a computer does in their language.
 Interestingly, there are no regional dialects and only slight accents in Iceland.
-Some Icelanders may find it challenging to understand foreigners speaking Icelandic because they are not used to hearing their language spoken with any sort of an accent.
+Therefore, some Icelanders may find it challenging to understand foreigners speaking Icelandic because they are not used to hearing their language spoken with any sort of an accent.
 Icelanders are adapting as more foreigners settle here and take up the language.

 "The Icelandic language binds the nation together and is something they steadfastly work to preserve."